open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 }
 ```

-The Differentiator tracks an internal set of records, where every
+The Accumulator tracks an internal set of records, where every
 record either: (1) has a current, un-released bound instrument pinning
 it in memory, (2) has pending updates that have not been collected,
 (3) is a candidate for removing from memory.
-The Differentiator
+The Accumulator
 maintains a mapping from the pair (Instrument, LabelSet) to an active
 record.
 Each active record contains an Aggregator implementation,
 which is responsible for incorporating a series of metric updates into
 the current incremental state.

-The Differentiator provides a facility to remove records from
+The Accumulator provides a facility to remove records from
 memory when they have been inactive for at least a full collection
 period.
-The Differentiator MUST not lose updates when removing
+The Accumulator MUST not lose updates when removing
 records from memory; it is safe to remove records that have received
 no updates because Aggregators maintain incremental state.

 #### Monotonic gauge limitations

-As described, the Differentiator is permitted to forget state about
+As described, the Accumulator is permitted to forget state about
 metric records that have not been updated for a full collection
 interval.
 This creates a potential conflict when implementing
 monotonic gauges.
-The Differentiator is not required to implement a
+The Accumulator is not required to implement a
 monotonicity test when it has no current state.
-The Differentiator
+The Accumulator
 SHOULD implement a monotonicity test for monotonic gauges when it has
 prior state.

-The Differentiator SHOULD prefer to forget monotonic gauges that
+The Accumulator SHOULD prefer to forget monotonic gauges that
 have not received updates the same as it would for any other metric
 instrument.
 However, the user can be assured that their monotonic
 gauge updates are being checked if they acquire and use a bound
-instrument, since bound instruments pin a record in the Differentiator.
+instrument, since bound instruments pin a record in the Accumulator.

 ## Aggregator implementations